ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

 For the `===`, `in`, and `+` operators, `n` must equal 2.

+The `===` operator checks equality without type coercion.
+This works reliable on strings and integers, but not on other types.
+_Note:_ this might be restricted further to only allow strings and integers.

 The `in` operator checks whether `<operand 1>` is a member of `<operand 2>`, which must be an array - possibly empty.
 (This must be checked beforehand through other means: operating on a non-array `<operand 2>` is considered an error.)